chcly/MockVM/Codes.md

 ### adrp R0, ADDR

-Loads the memory address found at ADDR and puts it into RO
+Loads the memory address found at ADDR and puts it into R0.

 ```asm
     adrp x0, string